The Absolute Joy of Perusing a French Grocery Store

 In France, fresh, high-quality food is a given—not a privilege.
 Whether you're meandering through a village market or pushing a cart through a suburban Carrefour or Leclerc, abundance and accessibility define the experience.

 Even beyond produce, the selection is remarkable.
 Fish—both fresh and canned—line the aisles in impressive variety.
-Prepared meals are both delicious and affordable.
+Prepared meals are both inspiring and affordable.
 The bread aisle alone can bring a tear to your eye, and don’t get us started on the wine: plentiful, drinkable, and shockingly well-priced.

 The Soul of a Society, on a Shelf